NancyQuris/DomainGeneralizationResources/paper-list.md

 # Domain generalization papers
 Related papers about domain generalization, with a main focus on the papers of application type.
 Papers are sorted in chronological order.
+Paper with italic titles are domain adaptation papers that share similar methodologies.

 ## Surveys
 [In Search of Lost Domain Generalization](https://arxiv.org/abs/2007.01434)